RedFroggy/spring-cucumber-messaging/README.md

 }
 ````
-- Set the glue property to  `fr.redfroggy.bdd.glue` and add your package glue.
+- Set the glue property to  `fr.redfroggy.bdd.messaging.glue` and add your package glue.
 - Set your `features` folder property
 - Add your `.feature` files under your `features` folder
 - In your `.feature` files you should have access to all the steps defined in the [MessagingBddStepDefinition](src/main/java/fr/redfroggy/bdd/messaging/glue/MessagingBddStepDefinition.java) file.